NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

                        NCS commits the transaction.
 If transaction is reverted, the NED calls 'rollback configuration last 1' to rollback the commit.

-      direct-sticky  - When using this method the NED does not leave config exklusive mode during the connection.
-Transaction-id's are incremented without verifying on device.
+      direct-sticky  - When using this method the NED does not leave config mode during the connection.
+Transaction-id's are incremented without verifying with device.
-                       Only when session ends is config mode exited and transaction id's once again read from device.
+                       Only when session ends is config mode exited and transaction id's once again derived from the device.

     - write commit-options <WORD> (default show-error)